tumininucodes/tumininucodes/README.md

-# Hi there!
+# Hi there ✌!

 Android Developer.
-I also write Python and Dart
+Writes Python and Dart

-## 💌 Find me on internet places:
+## Connect with me on 👇:

 - [Twitter](https://twitter.com/tumiOnIt)
 - [LinkedIn](www.linkedin.com/mwlite/in/oluwatumininu-ojo-831445185)